LIV2/CIDER-Software/README.md

 * CIDER-Software.adf and CIDER-Software.lha contain binaries for the tools in this repositiory

 ## Third-Party notice
-iderom - reloc.S: reloc.S is adapted from the [A4091](https://github.com/A4091/a4091-software) open-source driver and is Copyright Stefan Reinauer
+lide.device - reloc.S: reloc.S is adapted from the [A4091](https://github.com/A4091/a4091-software) open-source driver and is Copyright Stefan Reinauer
-liv2ride.device: mounter.c is adapted from the [A4091](https://github.com/A4091/a4091-software) open-source driver and is Copyright 2021-2022 Toni Wilen
+lide.device: mounter.c is adapted from the [A4091](https://github.com/A4091/a4091-software) open-source driver and is Copyright 2021-2022 Toni Wilen
-liv2ride.device: The fast read/write routines for ATA devices are adapted from [Frédéric REQUIN](https://github.com/fredrequin)'s [at_apollo_device](https://github.com/fredrequin/at_apollo_device)
+lide.device: The fast read/write routines for ATA devices are adapted from [Frédéric REQUIN](https://github.com/fredrequin)'s [at_apollo_device](https://github.com/fredrequin/at_apollo_device)

 ## License
 All software contained that is not provided by a third-party is covered by a GPL 2.0 Only license